jackdewinter/pymarkdown/readme.md

 against the Markdown file `example-1.md`.

 Alternatively, rules can also be enabled.
-As the modelled base rules for this project are based off of those for David Anson's project, rule md002 is disable by default in both projects.
+As the modelled base rules for this project are based off those rules for David Anson's project, rule md002 is disable by default in both projects.
 Specifically, rule md002 is disabled by default as rule md041 provides a better implementation of that rule